labsquare/CutePeaks/README.md

 State of fields

 # State of field
-4peaks[@4Peaks] is a software widely used by biologists that benefits from a nice User interface.
+[4peaks](https://nucleobytes.com/4peaks/) is a software widely used by biologists that benefits from a nice User interface.
 Sadly, it is only available on MacOS and source code is not opened to community enhancement.
-Seqtrace[@seqtrace] is the only standalone and opensource application we could find.
+[Seqtrace][https://github.com/stuckyb/seqtrace] is the only standalone and opensource application we could find.
 However, it is written with GTK framework in Python 2, the latter being deprecated and slower than C++.

 # Installation
 ## Windows